mestevez/clarivate-test/README.md

 ```

 # CURL Testing
+Before executing any curl command ensures the application is running.

 ## Loging In
 Application access is secured by session key authentication.
 So, the first step in order to execute further requests is getting a session key.